ulab-uiuc/research-town/README.md

 conda env config vars set OPENAI_API_KEY=your_key
 ```

 For some experiments, TogetherAI key is required to run the code.
-Please set the environment variable `TOGETHER_API_KEY` to your key.
+Please set the environment variable `TOGETHERAI_API_KEY` to your key (notice: not `TOGETHER_API_KEY`).
 The recommend way is to add the key to the conda environment:

 ```
 conda env config vars set TOGETHER_API_KEY=your_key